-- End hosts and local routers do not change.
-Whether there is a NAT in place between the local network and the Internet or not, local devices can use the same software and support the same applications.
-NATs do not require customized versions of operating systems or router images. - As long as you accept the limitation that sessions must be initiated from the "inside," NATs can work in an entirely transparent fashion for a set of client-server classes of applications.

-- If you accept the perspective that services and usage scenarios that are not supported by NATs are "unwelcome" or "unsafe," then NATs can be placed into a role as a component of a site's security architecture, providing protection from attacks launched from the outside toward the inside network. - NAT conserves its use of public address space. - NAT allows previously disconnected privately addressed networks to connect to the global Internet without any form of renumbering or host changes-and renumbering networks can be a very time-consuming, disruptive, and expensive operation, or, in other words, renumbering is difficult. - NAT address space is an effective, provider-independent addressing solution with multihoming capabilities.
-NAT allows for rapid switching to a different upstream provider, by renumbering the NAT address pool to the new provider's address space.
-In essence, NATs provide the local network manager with the flexibility of using provider-independent space without having to meet certain size and use requirements that would normally be required for an allocation of public, providerindependent address space. - NAT allows the network administrator to exercise some control over the form of network transactions that can occur between local hosts and the public network. - NATs require no local device or application changes.
-This is perhaps one of the major "features" of NATs, in that the local network requires no changes in configuration to operate behind a NAT. - NATs do not require a coordinated deployment.
+- ✓ End hosts and local routers don't change.
+Whether there's a NAT in place between the local network and the Internet or not, local devices can use the same software, and support the same applications.
+NATs don't require customized versions of operating systems or router images. - As long as you accept the limitation that sessions must be initiated from the "inside", NATs can work in an entirely transparent fashion for a set of client-server classes of applications. - ✓ If you accept that perspective the services and usage scenarios that are not supported by NATs are "unwelcome" or "unsafe" then NATs can be placed into a role as a component of a site's security architecture, providing protection from attacks launched from the outside towards the inside network. - ✓ It conserves its use of public address space. - ✓ It allows previously disconnected privately addressed networks to connect to the global Internet without any form of renumbering or host changes and renumbering networks can be a very time consuming, disruptive and expensive operation, or, in other words, renumbering is hard. - ✓ NAT address space is effective provider independent addressing solution with multi-homing capabilities.
+NATs allows for rapid switching to a different upstream provider, by renumbering the NAT address pool to the new provider's address space.
+In essence NATs provide the local network manager with the flexibility of using provider independent space without having to meet certain size and use requirements that would normally be required for an allocation of public provider independent address space. - ✓ NATs allows the network administrator to exercise some control over the form of network transactions that can occur between local hosts and the public network. - ✓ NATs require no local device or application changes.
+This is perhaps one of the major "features" of NATs, in that the local network requires no changes in configuration to operate behind a NAT. - ✓ NATs do not require a coordinated deployment.
 There is no transition, and no "flag day" across the Internet.
 Each local network manager can make an independent decision whether or not to use a NAT.
-This allows for incremental deployment without mutual dependencies. - These days the common theme of the public address assignment policy stresses conservative use of address space with minimum waste.
-The standard benchmark is to be able to show that a target of 80 percent of assigned address space is assigned to a number of connected devices.
-Achieving such a very high usage rate is a challenging task in many network scenarios, and NATs represent an alternative approach where the local network can be configured using private addresses without reference to the use of public addresses. - NATs are very widely available and bundled into a large variety of gateway and firewall units.
-In many units NATs are not an optional extra-they are configured in as a basic item of product functionality.
+This allows for incremental deployment without mutual dependencies. - ✓ These days the common theme of the public address assignment policy stresses conservative use of address space with minimum wastage.
+The standard benchmark is to be able to show that a target of 80% of assigned address space is assigned to number connected devices.
+Achieving such a very high utilization rate is a challenging task in many network scenarios, and NATs represent an alternative approach where the local network can be configured using private addresses without reference to the use of public addresses.

+NATs are very widely available and bundled into a large variety of gateway and firewall units.
+In many units NATs are not an optional extra - they are configured in as a basic item of product functionality.

 The market has taken NATs and embraced them wholeheartedly.
-And in a market-oriented business environment, what is wrong with that?
+And in a market-oriented business environment, what's wrong with that?

-Unfortunately NATs represent a set of design compromises, and no delving into the world of NATs would be complete without exploring some of their shortcomings.
-So, after enumerating what are commonly seen as their benefits, it is now necessary to enumerate some of the broken aspects of the world of NATs.
+Unfortunately NATs represent a set of design compromises, and no delving into the world of NATs would be complete without exploring some of NATs shortcomings.
+So, after enumerating what are commonly seen as their benefits, its now necessary to enumerate some of the broken aspects of the world of NATs.

-"This solution has the disadvantage of taking away the end-to-end significance of an IP address, and making up for it with increased state in the network."
+This solution has the disadvantage of taking away the end-to-end significance of an IP address, and making up for it with increased state in the network.

--Egevang and Francis, "Network Address Translator," RFC 1631
+Egevang & Francis, "Network Address Translator", RFC 1631